JosePedroDias/carsim/README.md

 Started from ammo.js examples, heavily refactoring them.
 Then started to tackle small objectives, trying to keep the game fun and stable.
 It's coming along great!

-One thing that is helping a lot is using this lazy TypeScript inference with `// @ts-check`.
+One thing that is helping a lot is using this lazy TypeScript inference with `// @ts-check`. (one has to open all relevant js and d.ts files and vscode does the rest).
-I eventually write down an approximation of what I consume, which helps me make less errors and since BulletPhysics is huge once I type some of it I guess it will be a breeze to work with.
+Imported/hacked some typings in `global.d.ts`.

 ### controller input